Scalable molecular simulation of electrolyte solutions with quantum chemical accuracy: Results and Discussion

 \subsection{Lithium dimer formation}

-The most surprising revelation from the simulations was the formation of lithium cation dimers, shown in Figure~\ref{fig:RDFLiLiLiO}, where one lithium penetrates into the first solvation layer around another lithium ion.
-The first solvation layer is defined by the first minima in the Li-O RDF which is 2.8 \AA.
-The smallest separation of the lithium ions observed in the simulations (2.68 \AA) matches the separation of the neutral covalent dilithium.
-(2.67 \AA) and is much smaller than the Li-Li distance in LiCl crystal of 3.62 \AA.
-The formation of this species is particularly surprising given that this ions an archetypal kosmotrope or water structuring ion.
-Physically this was believed to corresponds to the formation of a tightly bonded first solvation layer of water molecules that was thought to be impenetrable to other ions.\cite{Collins1997}
+These all atom NNP-MD simulations immediately enable surprising new observations.
+Firstly, we observed the formation of lithium cation dimers, as shown in Figure~\ref{fig:RDFLiLiLiO}, where one lithium penetrates into the first solvation layer around another lithium ion.
+The first solvation layer is defined by the first minimum in the Li-O radial distribution function (RDF), which is 2.8 \AA.
+The smallest separation of the lithium ions observed in the all atom NNP-MD simulations (2.68 \AA) is very similar to the separation of neutral covalent dilithium (2.67 \AA) and is much smaller than the Li-Li distance in LiCl crystal (3.62 \AA).
+The formation of this species is particularly surprising, given that lithium is an archetypal strongly hydrated ion.
+Physically, this was believed to correspond to the formation of a tightly bonded first solvation layer of water molecules, which was thought to be impenetrable to other ions.\cite{Collins1997}

-Ironically, the cation dimer appears to be stabilised by lithium's kosmotropic behaviour, i.e., the strong structuring of water around the lithium leaves a region of minimal water density in between the first two hydration layers that the co-ion can occupy.
+We can compute the coordination number of Li-Li coordination nubmer by integrating the RDF up to 4 \AA\, which is distance to the first minima of the Li-Li RDF.
+This gives a value of 0.05 at 2.4 M, indicating that there is a 5 \% chance of finding a lithium ion dimer at 2.4 M.

-This remarkable and counter-intuitive finding may have important implications for the many biological and chemical systems where lithium plays a critical role.\cite{chenAtomicInsightsFundamental2020} The transient nature of this pair means that this species could not feasibly be identified with direct FPMD simulation.
-CMD simulations show no indication of it,\cite{Kalcher2009} which is likely attributable to the neglect of charge transfer and polarisation effects which will significantly mitigate the electrostatic repulsion.
-Given the surprising nature of this finding it is crucial to carefully validate the reliability and robustness of these simulations as we do in the following sections.
+This counter intuitive finding may have important implications for many biological and chemical systems where lithium plays a critical role.\cite{chenAtomicInsightsFundamental2020} The transient nature of this pair means that this species could not feasibly be identified with direct FPMD simulation, whereas CMD simulations show no indication of it.\cite{Kalcher2009} This is likely attributable to the neglect of charge transfer and polarization effects, which significantly mitigate the electrostatic repulsion, by transferring charge to the surrounding water molecules.
+Substantial charge transfer is a common observation of ions in water.\cite{Sellner2013} We have confirmed this effect is not an artifact of the all atom NNP-MD simulations by comparing the with DFT calculations on the lithium dimer structure (Figure~\ref{fig:ForcecorrelLidimer}).
+Figure~\ref{fig:RDFLiLiLiClvsKKClvsLiLiBr} also demonstrates that Li pairing occurs similarly in LiBr electrolyte, indicating the anion is unlikely to play a critical role.